GovanifY/KH2FM_Toolkit/Ressources/Readme.txt

 Thanks to Xeeynamo that programmed his tools on C and for translated the game on english.
 Love you <3

 Changelog:
+[PRE-3.0]
+*A lot of underground changes
+*Abandonning latest patch format in order to get to a decrypted one, faster.
+Both creating and loading patches should now be a lot faster and takes only minimal resources.
+*Adding an auto update feature(for those who don't want it create a file called "noupdate.bin" in the directory of the toolkit)
+*Adding a fast patch option
+*Reverting crypto of Hashlist
+*Reverting to old ui, now the -newui option needs to be used to get the new ui, beeing buggy on some platforms.
+*Fast Patch option quite Added
+*A lot of other things!
 [2.9.0.0]
 *Some commands for automated build added! (uselog) *Preparing changes for the 3.0 release!